manvari/xchat-deadbeef/README.md

 ### Contribution

-You are welcome to modify the plugin and add some new features!
+You are welcome to modify the script and add some new features!

 To contribute, please fork the project, make your changes on branch, then submit a Pull Request.